hawkeyexl/doc-structure-lint/README.md

 - `src/schema.js`: Defines the JSON schema for template validation
 - `src/templateLoader.js`: Handles loading and validating templates
-- `src/markdownParser.js`: Parses markdown content into a structured format
+- `src/markdownParser.js`: Parses Markdown content into a structured format
+- `src/asciidocParser.js`: Parses AsciiDoc content into a structured format
-- `src/structureValidator.js`: Validates the parsed markdown structure against the template
+- `src/structureValidator.js`: Validates the parsed document structure against the template
 - `index.js`: Main entry point that ties everything together
 - `templates.yaml`: Contains the template definitions

 ## Templates

 Templates are defined in the `templates.yaml` file.
-Each template specifies the expected structure of a markdown document, including:
+Each template specifies the expected structure of a document, including:

 - Required sections
 - Paragraph count limits